 - (1) freehold land, or land contracted to be granted in fee simple by the state, or - (2) a state forest or timber reserve under the Forestry Act 1959, or - (3) in a watercourse or lake as defined under the Water Act 2000, or - (4) subject to a lease or licence issued by the state.

 Storm tide inundation means temporary inundation of land by abnormally high ocean levels caused by cyclones and severe storms.

-Storm tide inundation area means the area of land determined to be inundated during a storm tide event that is defined by applying the following factors:
+Storm tide inundation area means the area of land determined to be inundated during a defined storm tide event.